BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: BBOPlace-Bench

 \paragraph{PPA Evaluation} The entire chip-design process is lengthy and complex.
-Proxy metrics, like MP-HPWL and GP-HPWL, may not accurately reflect the final chip performance, namely the power, performance, and area (PPA) metrics.
-In this paper, once the global placement results (i.e., the positions of all macros and standard cells) are obtained, we also utilize the commercial tool \emph{Cadence Innovus} to proceed the subsequent stages (including routing, RC extraction, clock tree synthesis, etc) and evaluate the PPA metrics, including routed wirelength (wirelength of all the modules after routing), routed vertical and horizontal congestion overflow (congestion that exceeds the limits in vertical and horizontal directions), worst negative slack (the maximum amount by which the timing fails to meet its required constraint), total negative slack (the sum of all negative slacks across all timing paths that fail to meet their constraints), and the number of violation paths (the number of paths that violate timing constraints).
+Proxy metrics, such as MP-HPWL and GP-HPWL, may not accurately reflect the final chip performance, namely the power, performance, and area (PPA) metrics.
+In this paper, once the global placement results (i.e., the positions of all macros and standard cells) are obtained, we also use the EarlyGlobalRoute tool to perform the subsequent stages (including routing, RC extraction, clock tree synthesis, etc.) and evaluate the PPA metrics, including routed wirelength (wirelength of all modules after routing), routed vertical and horizontal congestion overflow (congestion that exceeds the limits), worst negative slack (the maximum amount by which the timing fails to meet its required constraint), total negative slack (the sum of all negative slacks across all timing paths that fail to meet their constraints), and the number of violation paths (the number of paths that violate timing constraints).
 Although these metrics are difficult to obtain and expensive to evaluate, they are crucial in chip design and are used to comprehensively assess chip quality.